 Start with equipping the entire area where you assemble the product with anti-static features.
 It doesn’t matter if it is a small private workshop or a big factory.
 The idea is the same – eliminate as much static as possible, and minimize pleasant conditions for creating static.

 Experienced manufacturers will place anti-static PVC floors and paints all over the area.
 It is also vital to place warnings that you can't enter unless dressed properly.
 Additionally, you want to ensure the floor has no scratches and clean any dust regularly.
-If you are dealing with sharp materials, be careful, and put them anywhere but on the floor.
+If you deal with sharp materials, be careful, and put them anywhere but on the floor.

 If you have the option, use materials for components and equipment that are static-free.
 That will not always be possible, which is why you should keep the objects with a high electrostatic potential away from the SMT assembly line.